aliwtw/tree-notes/README.md

 3. **Graph Visualization** – Interactive network map showing relationships.
 4. **Semantic Search** – Use AI to find relevant notes by meaning, not just keywords.
 5. **User Interface Improvements** – More intuitive linking and navigation tools.
+6. **Data Integrity** - FOSS software allows users to take control of their own data.

 ---